The $\omega$-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating: Optimal Conditioning for Generalized Jacobians

 \subsection{Optimal Conditioning for Rank One Updates}

 We first consider the special case where the update is rank one.
 Related eigenvalue results for rank one updates are well known in the quasi-Newton literature, e.g.,~\cite{DennSch:79,Schna:77}.
-We include this special rank one case as it yields several interesting and surprising results.
-The general rank-$t$ update will be studied in~\Cref{sect:lowrankoptG}, below. \begin{theorem} Suppose we have a given $A\in \Snpp$ and $u\in \Rn$.
-Let $A = QDQ^T=LL^T$ be the (orthogonal) spectral and Cholesky decomposition of $A$, respectively.
+We include this special rank one case as it yields interesting results.
+The general rank-$t$ update is studied in~\Cref{sect:lowrankoptG}, below. \begin{theorem} Suppose we have a given $A\in \Snpp$ and $u\in \Rn$.
+Let $A = QDQ^T$ be the (orthogonal) spectral decomposition of $A$.
 Let $U = uu^T$ and define the rank one update

 Set

 and